Asteroid mining: Carbon emissions and atmospheric impact

 Although asteroid mining takes place beyond Earth's atmosphere, it still carries significant environmental consequences here on Earth, particularly in relation to carbon emissions.
 The process relies heavily on regular rocket launches, which currently emit pollutants such as black carbon, water vapour, and nitrogen oxides into the stratosphere.
 These particles can disrupt atmospheric chemistry and contribute to ozone layer depletion and radiative forcing, both of which are linked to climate change.
 Unlike emissions released at lower altitudes, pollutants in the upper atmosphere remain for longer periods due to the lack of rain.
 As demand for space-based operations grows, including those related to asteroid mining, the environmental burden of launch emissions could become increasingly significant.
 Unregulated growth in the space sector may lead to measurable impacts on Earth's climate systems over time.

 Demonstrating technological capacity

 Missions demonstrating technological capacity and capability are precursors enabling the complex solutions necessary for extra-terrestrial resource exploitation and mining.

 Space mission firsts by country

-Technological "stepping stones" comprise capabilities including flying by the object, orbiting the object, landing on the object, roving on the surface of the object, and returning a sample from an exterrestrial object.
+Technological "stepping stones" comprise capabilities including flying by the object, orbiting the object, landing on the object, roving on the surface of the object, and returning a sample from an extraterrestrial object.
 Here are the list of "first" successful missions by country: